En3rG/Halite-Bot/README.md

 # Halite-Bot
-Halite competition on Feb 12,2017.
-Rank 23 (Diamond Tier)
+Halite competition ending on Feb 12,2017.
+Finished as rank 23 out of 1592 (Diamond Tier)